 2014-05-25 The CREW has been endorsed as International Clouds Working Group (ICWG) within the Coordination Group for Meteorological Satellites (CGMS) at CGMS’s 42nd meeting on 19-23 May 2014 (Guangzhou, China).

-2014-03-10 The inter-comparison and validation software of the SEVIRI inter-comparison is available to the CREW participants.
+2014-03-10 The inter-comparison and validation software of the SEVIRI inter-comparison group is available to the CREW participants.

 Clouds cover about 70% of the Earth’s surface.
 They appears in various forms as marine stratocumulus, deep convective clouds in the tropics, frontal systems and many more.
 On the one hand cloud clouds have a global extent.
 On the other hand cloud formation is based on micro physics.
 Cloud droplets and ice crystal sizes are usually in the micro meter range.
 Temperature, humidity, aerosols and turbulence are critical parameters for cloud growth.
 The clouds may be described by their macro physical properties (like cloud phase, water content, cloud top and base height) or their optical properties (like cloud optical thickness and effective radius).
 Cloud influence in several ways atmospheric physics.
 Clouds play a dominant role in the hydrological cycle of our planet.
 By condensations water vapor is removed from the air.
 Droplets and ice crystals are transported within clouds by convection, are horizontally advected, and precipitation is formed.
 The phase change of water release latent energy altering small-scale convective or turbulent circulations and the vertical heating profile.
 Furthermore clouds modify the radiative transfer through the atmosphere.
 Clouds reflect a part of the sunlight, this effect cools the earth.
 They also reduce the amount of thermal radiation emitted to space thus warming the earth.
 The net effect depends on the cloud properties.
 For low and middle clouds the cooling effect dominates, while high clouds tend to have a warming effect.
 Due to their large impact on the energy and water cycle, clouds have to be well represented in weather and climate models.
 In order to validate these models accurate observations are needed.
 Where ground based measurements provide information of high accuracy at certain places, satellite observations provide continuous observation of the atmospheric state over the whole globe being indispensable for the validation of global models.

-The ICWG provides a forum for operational and research users of cloud parameter retrievals.
-The number of participants to the CREWs has been increasing since the first workshop in 2006.
+The ICWG a forum for operational and research users of cloud parameter retrievals.
+Since the first workshop in 2006 the workshops have been attended by an increasing number of participants .
 CREW-1 (hosted by the Swedish Meteorological and Hydrological Institute) was attended by 23 participants, CREW-2 (hosted by Meteo Swiss) by 44 participants, CREW-3 (hosted by University of Wisconsin) by 71 participants, and CREW-4 (hosted by Deutscher Wetterdienst) by 69 participants.
-Meanwhile more than 15 groups provided data sets to the common CREW data base being the primary data source for the inter-comparison and validation activities of the working group.

 Currently 13 groups provide data sets of retrieved cloud physical properties, i.e., Cloud mask, cloud fraction, cloud top temperature, cloud top pressure, cloud top height, cloud optical depth, effective radius, cloud water path, cloud type, and convective signature.
 The data is inter-compared for five days, that were most suitable for validation purposes.